 - To minimise the risk of food poisoning, opt for fresh, fully cooked foods.
 Unless you're an adventurous eater, think twice about buying fish and meat from roadside markets.

 - Water-borne, food-borne and other infectious diseases such as typhoid and hepatitis are a risk in Fiji.
 Speak to your doctor about vaccinations.

 - Mosquito-borne illnesses, particularly dengue fever, are prevalent in Fiji.
 There is no vaccination against dengue fever.
-Pack repellent and try to minimise mozzie bites.
+Pack repellent (see our mosquito repellent buying guide) and try to minimise mozzie bites.

 - Medical facilities in Fiji are generally not as well equipped as in Australia, particularly on the outlying islands.
 Hospitals and health clinics may insist on payment of a deposit or proof of travel insurance before agreeing to treat foreigners.

-- There is a private hospital in Suva but tourists who become very sick will likely be medevaced to Australia at their own expense (again, travel insurance! )
+- There is a private hospital in Suva but tourists who become very sick will likely be medivaced to Australia at their own expense (again, travel insurance!)

 - Fiji experiences cyclones, as well as occasional earthquakes which can trigger tsunami alerts.
 Make sure you know what the safety procedures are in your hotel or resort.